nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### UniqueList

 The `UniqueList` class is a generic class that stores a collection of unique elements.
-In TA Assist, a `UniqueList` stores either all the `Student` objects or all the `ModuleClass` objects.
+In TA-Assist, a `UniqueList` stores either all the `Student` objects or all the `ModuleClass` objects.

 <img src="images/TaAssistObjectDiagram.png" width="600"/>